 MySQL enables SSL encryption on a per-connection basis, and use of

 SSL can be optional or mandatory.
 You can choose an unencrypted

 connection or a secure SSL connection according to the

 requirements of individual applications.
 For information on how to

 require users to use SSL connections, see the discussion of the

 GRANT statement in

 Encrypted connections are not used by default.
 For applications that require the security provided by encrypted connections, the extra computation to encrypt the data is worthwhile.

 Replication uses the C API, so secure connections can be used between master and slave servers.
 See Setting Up Replication Using SSL.

 Another way to connect securely is from within an SSH connection to the MySQL server host.
-For an example, see Section 5.7, “Connecting to MySQL Remotely from Windows with SSH”.
+For an example, see Section 5.8, “Connecting to MySQL Remotely from Windows with SSH”.